CUCentralAdvancement/github-docs/docs/github/project-creation.md

 ## Repository Creation

 It is best to create the repository on GitHub first.
 Initialize it as a completely blank repository.
-You should default the reposiroty to public unless there is a reason to make it private.
+You should default the repository to public unless there is a reason to make it private.
 You should also add "Dependabot Preview" as an app.

-**TODO: Is dependabot needed as an "app" anymore?**
+**TODO: Is Dependabot needed as an "app" anymore?**

 ![screenshot](../../assets/project-creation.png)

-Then, you will need to run a few ternimal commands.
+Then, you will need to run a few terminal commands.
 You should have Git installed to complete the steps.

 ```bash
 # Go where you put code.